zcorpan/html-parser-book/manuscript/preface.md

 > Copyright © 2018 WHATWG (Apple, Google, Mozilla, Microsoft).
 This work is licensed under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).

 Thanks to Ian Hickson and Henri Sivonen for letting me quote their emails, blog posts, etc. in this book.
-[The Last of the Parsing Quirks](https://hsivonen.fi/last-html-quirk/) by Henri Sivonen is licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).

 Thanks to Ingvar Stepanyan for letting me use some of his Twitter quizzes in this book.